wavebitscientific/wavy/README.md

 ! assign a JONSWAP-shape spectrum to the instance spec = jonswap(spec % getFrequency(),wspd=10._rk,fetch=1e5_rk,grav=9.8_rk)
 ```
 There are many pre-built diagnostics that can be output from a `spectrum`
-instance, here is a taste of it:
+instance, here is a taste of a few:

 ```fortran
 write(*,*)'Significant wave height [m]: ',spec % significantWaveHeight()